apache/camel/README.txt

   * Apache ActiveMQ which is the most popular and powerful open source message broker
   * Apache CXF which is a smart web services suite (JAX-WS and JAX-RS)
+  * Apache Karaf which is a small OSGi based runtime which applications can be deployed
   * Apache MINA a networking framework